Building Consensus: Conflict and Unity. (2001) Monteze Snyder, et al. Basic overview from a Quaker perspective. Earlham University Press, $15.00

 *Creating Community Anywhere: Finding Support and Connection in a Fragmented World.
 (1993) Carolyn Shaffer & Kristin Anundsen.
 Chapters 14-16 on communication, governance and conflict provide useful information and examples.
 Tarcher/Putnam, $15.95.

-Groups Participation, Decision Making and Communication.
+Democracy in Small Groups: Participation, Decision Making and Communication.
 (1993) John Gastil.
 More solid basis in theory and research than most books on these topics and still very readable; has fantastic footnotes.
 New Society Publishers, $14.95.

 Difficult Conversations: How to Discuss What Matters Most.
 (1999) Douglas Stone, Bruce Patton, Sheila Heen.
 Clear information for laypeople, variety of examples, realistic—highly recommended.
 Penguin, $14.00.